Sigmanificient/secure_login/readme.md

 - Ban IP after too many failed attempts (3 by default)
 - Session & Token to prevent CSRF attacks later on

+## Warning !
+### Dont use this without SSL, elsewhere all credentials would be sent in clear.